haniae/Team2-CBA-Project/README.md

 Use the parser scripts/tests whenever you add new tickers or metric synonyms so the natural-language layer stays aligned with the data warehouse.

+**End-to-end flow at runtime**

+1. **Intent understanding** – `BenchmarkOSChatbot.ask()` streams parser events, captures ticker/metric candidates, and records warnings so the UI can surface unresolved aliases before any generation takes place.
+2. **Evidence gathering** – `AnalyticsEngine.fetch_metrics_cached()` and related helpers resolve the final ticker list, pull the latest metric snapshots, and stage tabular artefacts (comparison tables, scenario deltas, audit trails) in memory.
+Every fact is traceable back to `database.financial_fact`.
+3. **Context packaging** – `BenchmarkOSChatbot._build_rag_context()` renders a deterministic “context” system message that includes metrics, trend highlights, and filing references.
+No free-form generation happens until this payload exists.
+4. **LLM composition** – `llm_client.py` sends the user prompt together with the curated context.
+The default OpenAI client is stateless; switching providers only requires a new `LLMClient` implementation.
+5. **Post-processing** – structured artefacts are persisted to `conversation.last_structured_response` and `database.log_message`, enabling later refreshes, streaming transcripts, and downstream exports (CSV/PDF).

+**Why it is safe**

+- The model never sees raw SQL or secrets—`analytics_engine.py` feeds it pre-filtered metrics and plain-English descriptors only.
+- Cached replies (`_CachedReply`) carry both the message and structured artefacts, preventing the RAG layer from serving stale numbers.
+- Parser and ingestion tests double as regression checks for the RAG path; failures mean a new alias/metric is unaccounted for before any model call is made.

 ## Datastore architecture
 The default SQLite database (or PostgreSQL, when configured) keeps every conversational artefact auditable.